Robinlovelace/stats19-gisruk/README.md

 (CRAN) in January 2019 (R Lovelace et al. 2019).

-Much road safety research has been done using Geographic Information Systems (GIS) software (e.g. Kim and Levine 1996,
-@peled\_pc-oriented\_1993, @steenberghen\_intra-urban\_2004, and
-@razzak\_application\_2011) and, with the growth of open source GIS products such as QGIS, this is a trend that can encourage open science, as defined above.
+Much road safety research has been done using Geographic Information Systems (GIS) software (e.g. Kim and Levine 1996; Peled and Hakkert 1993; Steenberghen et al. 2004; Razzak, Khan, and Jalal 2011) and, with the growth of open source GIS products such as QGIS, this is a trend that can encourage open science, as defined above.
 A limitation of dedicated GIS software products from a reproducibility perspective, however, is that they tend to be based on a graphic user interface (GUI), rather than a command-line interface (CLI).
 This has led to many efforts to push geographic research in a more computational directions, under labels such as Geographic Information Science (GIScience), Geographic Data Science, and Geocomputation (Robin Lovelace, Nowosad, and Meunchow 2019).

 On a practical level, the approach demonstrated in this paper is conducive reproducible research because it uses code to define the